Heir-of-God/Project-S/README.md

 ## Leetcode 🎩

-Here you can find solutions for these types of problems: dailys, contests (those that I managed to solve), study plans (such as the top 150 interviews) and just problems that I solved out of boredom😴.
+Here you can find solutions for these types of problems: Dailys📆, Contests🏆 (those that I managed to solve), Study plans📃 (such as the top 150 interviews) and just problems that I solved out of boredom (Others)😴.

 My Leetcode account: [link](https://leetcode.com/heir-of-god/)
 The Leetcode solutions folder is structured📋 somehow like this: